Understand fox behaviour

 From blood-curdling screams in mid-winter, to deadly fights between cubs in their dens, red foxes have a range of fascinating behaviours.

 For much of the year, foxes are difficult to see in the wild.
-But when their cubs are born between May and July, they are vocal and more active during the day, hunting, playing or just relaxing in the sun.
+But when their cubs start emerging above ground between late April and July, they are vocal and more active during the day, hunting, playing or just relaxing in the sun.

-Here Stephen Harris describes their key characteristics and some of the behaviour you are likely to see.
+Here Stephen Harris and Ben Hoare describes some of the behaviour you are likely to see from red foxes.